freaktechnik/github-stub/README.md

 ## argumentsValid
 Every stub has an additional method called `argumentsValid`.
 It takes an assertion function as first parameter.
 The assertion callback should take a truthy value as first parameter and a message as second parameter.
+The second parameter is an optional sinon spy call to assess.

 There is a method on the top level client object with the same name and signature that will call `argumentsValid` on every API method that was called.

+## allArgumentsValid
+Same as `argumentsValid` but for every call of the stub.

+This is also available on the top level client object.

 ## reset
 The top level client object has a `reset` method that calls `reset` on every stub